ProtoDUNE-BSM/producemcscripts/README.md

 pdhd_wnp04_base_meta.json
 pdhd_w133_base_meta.json
 ```
+There are other `.yaml` files available such as `pdhd_wnp04_spsneutrino_triggeronly_mc.yaml`, but this is for a test production when the user only wants to simulate up to the trigger simulation.
+This is not to be used for full production - stick to `pdhd_wnp04_spsneutrino_mc.yaml` and `pdhd_w133_spsneutrino_mc.yaml`.

 The variable `MCJOBS` determines how many MC jobs will be a part of the workflow.
 The variable `NEVTS` is how many events there will be per MC job.
 Multiply `MCJOBS` and `NEVTS` to get the total MC events to be simulated in workflow.
 A typical number of events per job is 10.
+A 10 event PDHD reco file typically has a size of 2 GB.

 The justin workflow should also have the environment variables `--env MCJob=1` and `--env pipyaml=1` set.